HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 This negated query or goal is then combined into the knowledge base.
 If the knowledge base is unsatisfiable with the introduction of the goal, then that means that the goal introduced a contradiction.
-Therefore, the goals negation (the original query), must be **consistent** with the knowledge base's assumptions.
+Therefore, the goal's negation (the original query), must be **consistent** with the knowledge base's assumptions.
 This ultimately means that it is **true** with respect to the knowledge base.

 Here's an example, given the knowledge base: